bcoin-org/bcoin/README.md

 on servers, on smartphones, on most devices you can imagine, even by simply visting a webpage.

+## Disclaimer

+BCoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
+You and you alone are responsible for securing your money.

 ## Contribution and License Agreement

 If you contribute code to this project, you are implicitly allowing your code